mikewoodld/HockEOS/README.md

 This is in absolutely no way affiliated with ETC, and is certainly not endorsed by ETC.
 Of course, I recommend that you NOT use this during a show.

 !!
-THIS README IS NOT COMPLETE IF YOU ARE READING THIS LINE, IT MEANS THAT I HAVEN'T FINISHED THIS YET !!
+THIS README IS NOT COMPLETE IF YOU ARE READING THIS LINE, IT MEANS THAT I HAVEN'T FINISHED THIS YET - DO NOT TRY TO INSTALL YOURSELF OR YOU WILL BE DISAPPOINTED !!

 <h1>About</h1>
 This started off as a project for me to make a LAN based status board for NHL games.
 Then, Scott Tusing joked that I should make it also send the data to EOS.
 So, here we are.